2025 Annual General Meeting minutes

 Moved by: Lisa Fast

-Seconded by: Dave Hayward
+Seconded by: Lauren Osmond

 - Septic systems can be a source of nutrients - check your septic system -pump it out, have it inspected, repair it.

-- maintain/enhance/restore your shoreline to a natural state to reduce harmful nutrients from being washed into the lake
+- maintain/enhance/restore your shoreline to a natural state to reduce harmful nutrients from being washed into the lake and to prevent geese from nesting

 Summaries of the previous year’s reports and a link to a spreadsheet of all data are posted on the Water testing results page